 We admit a diverse student body from a variety of academic backgrounds, including finance, mathematics, economics, statistics, engineering, computer science, law, physics, accounting, business administration, and management undergraduate and graduate programs.
 Students possessing strong backgrounds in quantitative and technical fields will have a competitive advantage in our PhD Program, though degrees in these fields are not required.
 We provide all the necessary training beyond the basic baccalaureate degree.

 Most of our graduates are employed before they defend their dissertations.
-91 percent of these placements are in academic positions, with a 58 percent majority of our graduates in top business schools (as ranked in U.S. News & World Report 2006).
+Over 90 percent of these placements are in academic positions.